SliferSkyd/airplane-shooting/README.md

 All images, sounds and font types are downloaded from free sources.

 ## Contributing
 Due to being my first game project, it might exist some bugs.
-If you find any, please feedback to me.
+If you find any, please give feedbacks to me.

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 **Potential feature developments**:
-- The speed of enemies are different with each level.
+- The speed of enemies is different during each level.
-- Create shortcut key to turn on/ off music, pause/ continue.
+- Create a shortcut key to turn on/ off the music, pause/ continue.
 - Save high scores.
 - Add more main character models and (maybe) coins collected during the game to unlock new models.
 - Attach it to online platforms in order to play without having to install.